Kay-911/2-Stack-PDA/README.md

 To run the application on Windows terminals, you can implement a workaround by modifying the constant in the  ```MachineSimulator``` class.
 Locate the line ```private static final String EMPTY_SYMBOL = "\u03B5";``` and replace it with a compatible character, such as ```E``` or ```€```.
 <br>
 <br>

+To install and run the 2-Stack-PDA, follow these steps:

 1. Install a Java SDK: Ensure you have a Java 11-compatible SDK installed.
 Newer versions should be compatible as well.
 Confirm that the ```java``` and ```javac``` commands reference the Java 11 binaries.

 2. Install Git: If Git is not already installed on your system, you can download and install it from [https://git-scm.com/](https://git-scm.com/).